doaanoah/Alien-vs-zombies/README.md

 Please replace the following with your group members' names.

 - Doaa Noah
-- Alhalah Raed
+- AlHalah Raed
-- Alhawbani Husam
+- AlHawbani Husam